DavidHe1127/Mr.He_HandBook/Web,Networking,System/shell_scripting.md

 ### Call echo "INTERRUPTED!" as long as program exits - think of it as finally in try/catch.
 Place it at the top after non-comment line
 trap 'echo "INTERRUPTED!"'
 EXIT

+### Define read-only var. later change to its value will lead to error
+declare -r abc="abc"

 ### evaluation & interpolation
 # (command)
 FOO="$(whoami)"